fbpx

 What if I don’t want a caesarean birth or I change my mind?

-You have the right to consent or decline a caesarean birth if one is recommended to you: it is your decision.
+You have the right to consent to or decline a caesarean birth if one is recommended to you at any stage: it is your decision.
 You can also change your mind.

 Law and guidance